-I'm an avid hiker, photographer and blogger on the happenings in nature.
+I'm an avid hiker, photographer, videographer and blogger on the happenings in nature.
 My first real hike was along the Appalachian Trail in Shenandoah National Park when I was a cub scout.
 I grew up in the Northern Virginia area (Annandale, VA) and Shenandoah National Park was about an hour away.
-Our troop hiked 14 miles on that day and I've never forgotten how fun it was to be outdoors and in nature.
+Our troop hiked 14 miles one day and I've never forgotten how fun it was to be outdoors and in nature.
 I've spent most of my life in an office so this blog is a great release from my everyday work.

 I took forestry as a course while in high school (Gainesville, FL) and spent 2 years learning about the Florida habitat.
 One of our class projects allowed us to work with the Florida Forest Service to manage a 40 acre prescribed burn.
 We learned the positive impact fire can have on the environment and it's a lesson I'll never forget.